cylc/cylc-doc/src/user-guide/external-triggers.rst

 table, or appearance of new data availability notifications in a message broker.

+..
+TODO - update this once we have static visualisation

    External triggers are visible in suite visualizations as bare graph nodes (just the trigger names).
 They are plotted against all dependent tasks, not in a cycle point specific way like tasks.
 This is because external triggers may or may not be cycle point (or even task name) specific - it depends on the arguments passed to the corresponding trigger functions.
 For example, if an external trigger does not depend on task name or cycle point it will only be called once - albeit repeatedly until satisfied - for the entire suite run, after which the function result will be remembered for all dependent tasks throughout the suite run.

+..
+TODO - auto-document these once we have a python endpoint for them

 Cylc has several built-in external trigger functions: